akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 # How to build your connector?

 Now that you have a good overview of your connector data flows and Akeneo PIM data and features, you are probably wondering how to build your connector.
-Here are some of our recommendations to do this!
+Here are some of our recommendations!

 ## A "connection compliant" connector